Getting a SURF student

-The application and review process
+The application review process

-Professors who have posted research projects will have access to the online application system where they can review applications and identify qualified applicants to interview for the position.
-Once the student has been matched to a project, a recommendation for the student is completed by the faculty member.
-This is a very important part of the student’s application, and is required to complete the application.
-Next, the schools/departments review the applications for their school and send their recommendations to the SURF office.
+Faculty who have posted a research project on the SURF website will have access to the online application system where they can review applications and select applicants to interview for their project.
+Once a student has been identified for a project, a recommendation for the student is completed by the faculty member.
+The recommendation is an important part of the student’s acceptance as we must know that there is an available project suited for the student and the student is a good fit for all components of SURF.
+Next, the schools/colleges review their students' applications and send their recommendations to the SURF office.
 Finally, the SURF office reviews all recommended applicants and finalizes the participant list.

 Funding of SURF participants

-Students are paid $4200 plus a housing benefit of $600.
+Students are paid $4500 plus a housing benefit of $600.
 The SURF funding model splits the per-student cost equally between three entities – the professor, the professor’s school/department, and the professor’s college.
-Each entity provides $1600 per student.
+Each entity provides $1700 per student.